snowdj/bradonomics.github.io/_posts/2013-02-15-dan-kennedy-ultimate-sales-letter-review.md

 ---
-layout: article
+layout: book
-title: The Ultimate Sales Letter - Book Review
+title: The Ultimate Sales Letter — Book Review
-headline: The Ultimate Sales Letter - Book Review
+headline: The Ultimate Sales Letter — Book Review
-modified: 2012-12-02
+modified:
 excerpt: My review of Dan Kennedy's book The Ultimate Sales Letter.
 category: Reading List
 tags: [Books]
-image:
 teaser:
+book:
+  title:
+  author:
+  cover:
+amazon:
 ---

 I looked for other reviews on this book before writing my own and was surprised to find so many positive reviews on other blogs.
 I couldn't find a negative review on the first few pages of Google results.
 And while I didn't hate the book, I had a feeling the whole time that I was being setup for something else.
 It felt like those "free" seminars where they sell books, CD's or training courses at the back of the room.